Muguruza manages Anxiety To Make Winning Start To Season - UrduPoint

 Top-ranked Russian Aslan Karatsev beat Serbia's Miomir Kecmanovic 7-5, 6-4, while third-seeded Briton Dan Evans crushed Spaniard Pedro Martinez 6-2, 6-3.

-Second seed Nikoloz Basilashvili plays former world number one Andy Murray later Wednesday.
+However, second seed Nikoloz Basilashvili of Georgia went down to former world number one Andy Murray in a marathon match that lasted three and a quarter hours.

+In an intriguing clash between two completely different styles of play, Murray's consistency was just enough to get him over the line 6-7 (4/7), 7-6 (7/3), 6-3.

+The exciting Basilashvili hit an incredible 59 winners to Murray's 24, but the Georgian also made 52 unforced errors, which eventually cost him the match.